Land multiple interviews weekly through a targeted application approach.

 We see candidates make the common mistake of coming out of the gate with a huge ask - such as saying in their outreach email that they’d like help getting a job.
 Ah!
 That’s way too big of a request!

 Instead, your outreach should be about simply having a conversation.
-In fact, we don’t even recommend mentioning a specific job you’re interested in.
-It’s best if you express an interest in learning about the other person’s background and the company at large.
-Then, once you're in the meeting with them and have developed some rapport, you can mention you saw an open role that you’re interested in.
+We don’t even recommend mentioning a specific job you’re interested in.
+It’s best to express an interest in learning about the other person’s background and the company at large.
+Then, once you’re in the meeting with them and have developed some rapport, you can mention you saw an open role that you’re interested in.

-There’s sure to be instances where you’ve found a job you’re over-the-moon about but you just can’t find a way to network your way into the company.
+There are sure to be instances where you’ve found a job you’re over the moon about, but you can’t find a way to network your way into the company.
 That’s OK!
-This is when you focus on making your online application absolutely stellar.
+Here is when you focus on making your online application absolutely stellar.

-Before we even dive into how to create that stellar application, though, we should mention that your application should always be submitted through the company’s website.
+Before we even dive into how to create that stellar application, though, we should mention that you should always submit your application through the company’s website.
 Never use a third-party website to apply because it hurts your chances of getting seen!

 By the time you start focusing on submitting applications and positioning yourself for specific roles, you should have a solid resume complete.
 If you haven’t done that already, head on over to our Resume Guide.